 - In the second phase, develop your own unique style based on what you learned.

-Find 5 best content writers whose writings attract you: They may or may not be the most popular ones.
-But, it will be better for you to learn from those who have the ability to attract the masses.
+- First, find 5 best content writers whose writings appeal to you: They may or may not be the most popular ones.
+However, it will be better for you to learn from those who have the ability to attract the masses.

-Choose Your Favorite Writing Sample and Read it Word-For-Word: now read the best of the five pieces you’ve chosen and read it thoroughly.
+- Choose your favorite writing sample and read it word-for-word: now, read five of the best pieces you’ve chosen and read it thoroughly.
 You can also add notes on important places so that you can refer to them when you write your own piece.

-Learn How the Post was Written: keep your focus on following things.
+- Learn how the post was written: keep your focus on the following things:

-Now It’s Your Turn To Write: Based on what you’ve just learned, write an article or blog post about your brand.
-Your article should look identical to the one you read, in terms of format and structure.
+Now, it’s your turn To write.
+Based on what you’ve just learned, write an article or blog post about your brand.
+Your article should look identical to the one you’ve read in terms of format and structure.

-Review All Articles: Now review all the articles you’ve imitated.
-Categorize them in terms of likeness and pick your “Most Favorite One”
+Next, review all of the articles you’ve written.
+Categorize them in terms of likeness and pick your “Most Favorite One”.

-Write Another Article Out of The One You’ve Chosen: This time, add “More of What You Are” in the article.
-Slight changes to the article will do.
+Write another article out of the one you’ve chosen and this time, add more of what you normally would in the article.
+Make the draft your own and incorporate your own tone..
 Make sure your personality comes through the piece of writing.
 That’s where you create your own writing piece.

-Now, Do the Same With Other Ones Too: In a similar manner, repeat this exercise with other articles that you’ve written in Step-6.
-Make all of them “speak out your thoughts”.
+Now, do the same with other ones too.
+In a similar manner, repeat this exercise with other articles that you’ve written in Step 6.

 Perrin Carrell of the Authority Hacker team shared a method he uses when writing blog posts.
 He called it the Fishing Net Protocol.

-It’s a bad-ass technique wherein you gather the sources for your article in Google search using site operators.
-Then pick the best five articles from the sources you’ve gathered.
-After that, you can now proceed on making the outline for your post.
+It’s a technique wherein you gather the sources for your article on Google search using site operators.
+Then, pick the best five articles from the sources you’ve gathered.
+After that, you can now proceed to making the outline for your post.
 Use the sources to come up with the body of the article that you are writing.
-And don’t forget to add your insights about the topics.
+Don’t forget to add your insights about the topics.

 Each piece of writing must contain only one aspect of your brand.
 The easiest way to do that is to think of the last line (bottom line) at the time you start writing your first sentence.

-The bottom line is the “Call to Action”, and the whole article revolves around how your readers can do what you want them to do.
+The bottom line is the “Call to Action”, and the whole article revolves around how your readers should do what you want them to do.

-After you finished writing, start with ruthless editing so that your writing sticks to one point.
+After you finish writing, start with ruthless editing so that your writing sticks to one point.

 There are two main reasons why people find blog posts difficult to understand or boring.
 One is too little coverage of the topic that makes it next to irrelevant.
-In contrast, too much detail that makes it hard for them to follow.
+In contrast, too much detail can make it hard for them to follow.

 Length is not an issue, but you have to clear the topic within the length you have chosen.

-- If you’re writing a short article, either give most important aspect with high-level of discussion or cover one aspect with in-depth detail.
+- If you’re writing a short article, either give the most important aspect with a high level of discussion or cover one aspect with in-depth detail.

-- If you have large space, you can dig deep inside to make difficult topic easy-to-understand.
+- If you have a large space, you can dig deep inside to make difficult topics easy to understand.

-- Point – the idea which you want to share
+- Point – the idea of what you want to share.

 - Slant – the point of view in favor or against the topic.

 Writer’s Digest published Adair Lara’s article on this particular topic.
-The author has given few great tips to cover an article from different angles.
-Style By Joanne also published a shorter version with a slightly different angle.
+The author has given a few great tips to cover an article from different angles.

-7. Title Takes A Lot of Time: Spend As Much As You Can
+6. Title Takes a Lot of Time: Spend As Much As You Can

-No matter how good is your topic, a bad title can ruin your expectations associated with it.
-According to David Ogilvy
+No matter how good your topic is, a bad title can ruin your expectations associated with it.
+According to David Ogilvy:

 “On the average, five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar”